Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 Sunset Views Plus Outro

-We stayed a long while on top to watch the sunset.
+We stayed on top for a long while to watch the sunset before leaving.
 The evening light had glistened Rock Mountain and Middle Tiffany Mountain across the basin.
 So we enjoyed the extensive and beautiful views around us.

 Leaving Tiffany Mountain